Dialectic School Curriculum

 Algebra I lays the foundation for all other advanced mathematics.
 Algebra is the branch of mathematics concerned with the manipulation of numbers and variables and their mixture through the study of polynomials.
 By learning the rules of the language of mathematics, students are able to harness the power of abstraction.
 They learn how to convert problems from the English language to mathematical sentences (expressions, equations, and inequalities).
 They also discover the power of the coordinate plane and learn how equations may be represented graphically.

 The discovery, the learning, and the practice of mathematics cannot be separated.
 Students encounter a rich learning experience as they engage in activities designed to foster wonder and deep thinking, and they practice their learning in a cooperative and encouraging setting.
 Students work in a collaborative setting where student interaction is welcome and encouraged.
-By the end of the year, the aim is that each student finds a new confidence in their abilities, works interdependently to explore and reason mathematically, and sees the overall beauty of mathematics.
+By the end of the year, the aim is that each student finds a new confidence in their abilities, works independently and interdependently to explore and reason mathematically, and sees the overall beauty of mathematics.

 Enduring Understandings

-• Patterns, functions, and relationships can be represented graphically, numerically, symbolically, or verbally.
+- Patterns, functions, and relationships can be represented graphically, numerically, symbolically, or verbally.
 The function and relationship concepts are fundamental ideas in mathematics.

-• Algebraic and numeric procedures are interconnected and build on one another.
+- Algebraic and numeric procedures are interconnected and build on one another.
 Integration of various mathematical procedures builds a stronger foundation for finding solutions.

-• There are multiple strategies for finding a mathematical solution, and those algorithms are frequently associated with different contexts.
+- There are multiple strategies for finding a mathematical solution, and those algorithms are frequently associated with different contexts.
 Mastery of mathematics depends on choosing appropriate methods.

-• Mathematics is not a matter of magic but a human way of thinking that is accessible to all students.
+- Mathematics is not a matter of magic but a human way of thinking that is accessible to all students.
 Algebra I seeks to give all students confidence in mathematical thinking.

 Science